seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

   output is not verification.
 - State caveats plainly: a local replay of CI semantics is not a runner execution — say which one you did (§9).
+- **`## Final Repository State` describes the BRANCH and says nothing about `main`.** The branch was pushed before this report was written and is therefore measured; the report's own commit and push have NOT happened yet, so any sentence about them is a forecast inside an immutable record (inv.
+54). "`main` carries this report" is that sentence and is banned in every form.
+The next record states that it landed, where it is history.
+  This clause exists because the prohibition was named in a TZ and violated anyway: it is enforced by the template, not by care.
 - Your chat reply is a convenience.
 The committed Markdown report is the record, and it is **immutable once committed** (§13): a re-run produces `TZ-NN-<name>-report-2.md`; never overwrite.